 A perfectly extracted espresso is rich, dark, and sweet.

+There are several mistakes to avoid to pull perfect espresso shots every time.
 When pulling espresso, watch out for the following factors that can affect the quality of the espresso:

 1. The Quality of the Coffee Beans